Where is Bone Marrow Taken From the Body?

 Recovery is different for every patient; however, you may experience some discomfort with direct pressure at the site where your bone marrow was taken.
 However, our office may prescribe pain medications to help with discomfort after your bone marrow cellular therapy.
 You may also need to limit any physical activity, so you can recover safely.
 It is important to follow all instructions given to you after your procedure to ensure the best recovery possible.

 Where can I get bone marrow cellular therapy?

 At Asheville Regenerative Orthopedics & Sports Medicine in Asheville, NC, bone marrow is taken from the back of your pelvic bone.
 This is then turned into bone marrow concentrate to be used in bone marrow cellular therapy.
-While this may sound like a scary process, Dr. Christie Lehman and Dr. Nate Crider can help you through the entire treatment and explain every step in greater detail.
+While this may sound like a scary process, Dr. Christie Lehman can help you through the entire treatment and explain every step in greater detail.
 Contact Asheville Regenerative Orthopedics & Sports Medicine in Asheville, NC for a full consultation on the state of your orthopedic and sports medicine needs.